zdellaert/TimeSeries/4-multi-species/code/RNA-seq-bioinf.md

 - MANY of the Porites samples have extremely high duplication rates
   - overrepresented seqs are matching to rRNA...
 - 54 samples were run over 2 runs.
 I thought about concatenating the files across runs but for now am going to trim and align separately.
 Though, we could probably just ignore the files with fewer than 1M reads.
+- Update 12/20/25: 12 samples were re-run "run-3" and I QC'd them and reran multiQC with them here.
+Since they encompass all three species, I will rerun all steps below with all the new files and the old files together. **Now, no samples have fewer than 15M reads**

 ## Trimming Reads